b3by/atom-clock/README.md

 `apm install atom-clock`

 ### Features
-* Customizable time format: any format supported by [`moment.js`](http://momentjs.com/) is supported by `atom-clock` as well!
+* Customizable time format and locale: any format and locale supported by [`moment.js`](http://momentjs.com/) is supported by `atom-clock` as well!
-* i18n: specify any locale to get the date in your language
+* i18n: specify any locale to get the date in your language.
+* UCT time: show the UTC time instead of the local time.
-* Multi-platform package: the clock works with Linux, Windows and OS X
+* Multi-platform package: the clock works with Linux, Windows and OS X.

 ### Settings

 ##### Time format
 It specifies the format to use when displaying the time.
 The package uses `moment.js` to format the time, so please refer to the related [`moment.js` documentation](http://momentjs.com/docs/#/displaying/format/).
 The default value for the time format is `H:mm`.

-##### Tooltip
-If enabled, a tooltip will be shown when you hover over the time in the status bar to display the time in an alternate format.
-By default the tooltip is disabled, and the format is `LLLL`.

 ##### Locale
 It specifies the locale the clock will use when displaying the time.
 Its default value is `en`.
 Please check the [`moment.js` locale folder](https://github.com/moment/moment/tree/master/locale) for a complete list of all supported locales.

-##### UTC
-If enabled, both the status bar clock and tooltip clock (if enabled) will display UTC time instead of local time.

 ##### Clock interval
 It specifies how many seconds should run between two time updates, and it is defaulted to 60 (one update per minute).

+##### Tooltip
+If enabled, a tooltip will be shown when you hover over the time in the status bar to display the time in an alternate format.
+By default the tooltip is disabled, and the format is `LLLL`.

+##### UTC
+If enabled, both the status bar clock and the tooltip clock (if enabled) will display UTC time instead of local time.

 ##### Show icon
 If ticked, a clock icon will be shown to the left of the time.
 It is unticked by default.